Hissal/Closures/README.md

 ```
 `MutatingContextBehaviour`
 allows you to define whether the context should be reset to the initial value
 or retain its modified state after invocation.

-`MutatingContextBehaviour` has two options: `Retain` and `Reset`.
+It has two options: `Retain` and `Reset`.
 The default behavior is `Retain`, meaning the context will keep its modified state after the closure is invoked.

 ```csharp